 If you are experiencing any kind of foot pain that doesn't allow you comfort in any kind of shoes than you may have a condition like a neuroma or tendinitis that requires medical attention.
 Dr. Baker is here to help you in Nashville, Smyrna, or Carthage if your feet are in pain.
 Don't hesitate ... your feet have to last you a lifetime!

 We'd like to wish all of our wonderful patients a great New Year of fabulous health and happiness.
 We encourage you to begin exercising if you haven't been (safely, of course with the consultation of your primary care physician) to promote better health.
 If at any time you begin to experience foot pain then please don't ignore it.
 All too often people will start to limp on the other foot in the hopes that the pain will go away.
 Often, however, patients will end up causing other problems in their "good foot" by limping along such as plantar fasciitis or tendinitis.
 We're here for you when you need us...don't suffer with foot pain.

 Again, thanks for a fabulous 2011 and we're looking forward to helping our patients experience great foot health in 2012.
 Enjoy!

 We're excited to have moved our office across the hall at Stonecrest Medical Center to suite 250.
 The move allows us more flexibility in our schedule and more space of our own.
-Please come by and say Hi to Lisa, Dr. Cohen, Dr. Baker, Tara, and Bridgette!
+Please come by and say Hi to Lisa, Dr. Baker, Tara, and Bridgette!